 - Bush and waterfalls are a great contrast to golden sandy bays of Abel Tasman National Park

-Cascading waterfalls The cascading Wainui Falls is a top natural attraction in the Nelson Tasman region.
-The walk largely follows the bubbling Wainui River through native dense bush with nikau palms creating a tropical feel to the forest.
+Find the cascading Wainui Falls, a top attraction in the Nelson Tasman region.
+The walk mostly follows the bubbling Wainui River through native dense bush with nikau palms creating a tropical feel to the forest.
 As you cross the swing bridge the thundering sound of the waterfalls encourages you to keep going.
 The cascading 20 metre waterfall is viewed from platforms surrounding the falls.
 After heavy rainfall there is a misting spray enveloping the area.
 The Wainui Falls track begins at the Wainui Bay carpark, turning right off Abel Tasman Drive between Tata Beach and Totaranui.

 - Length: 3.4 km return